 - Complaints made by Telephone

-You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 4 below.
+You may wish to make a complaint in writing and, if so, please follow the procedure referred to below.
 However, if you would rather speak on the telephone about your complaint then please telephone the Business Development Director, Holly Gavaghan on +44 (0)20 7544 2740.
-If the complaint is about the Business Development Director you should telephone the Head of Chambers, Marcus Taverner QC on +44 (0)20 7544 2600.
+If the complaint is about the Business Development Director you should telephone the Head of Chambers, Alexander Nissen QC on +44 (0)20 7544 2600.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 S/he will discuss your concerns with you and aim to resolve them.
 If the matter is resolved s/he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.

 - Complaints made in Writing

 Please give the following details: your name and address, which member(s) of chambers you are complaining about; the detail of the complaint; and what you would like done about it.
 Please address your letter to The Complaints Panel, Keating Chambers, 15 Essex Street, London WC2R 3AA.

 Our chambers has a panel headed by the Head of Chambers and made up of experienced members of chambers, which considers any written complaint.
 Within 14 days of your letter being received the head of the panel or her/his deputy in her/his absence will appoint a member of the panel to investigate it.
 If your complaint is against the head of the panel it will be investigated by the next most senior member of the panel.
 In any case, the person appointed will be someone other than the person you are complaining about.